Instrumentation to collect browser data

 - Inline code placement also eliminates the network round trips caused by externally referenced scripts.

-This summarizes how data is transmitted to and from the webpage:
+For both https and http webpages, New Relic transmits data via https.
+This summarizes when the data is transmitted to and from the webpage.

 New Relic requires support of the SHA256 hash function, which some older operating systems do not support.
 If an end user lacks SHA256, the Browser agent will not connect to New Relic and data will not be sent.